About Me

 Jasper Zhang

-The absence of a functional solution for this problem underscores a strong market need for an effective model.
+The absence of a functional solution for this problem underscores market need for an effective model.

 Research